 “There should be no comfort taken in the fact that Carillon did construction and maintenance contracting, and charities don’t.
 We may not be direct descendants of Carillion, but we are its extended family”

-On underpricing, Evans quoted the figure found by the Charity Finance Group’s benchmarking tracker tool that the 100 largest service delivery charities were making an average 11 per cent loss on their public sector contracts.
+On underpricing, Evans quoted the figure found by the Charity Finance Group’s benchmarking tracker tool that the 11 participating charities with annual income over £50m were making an average 11 per cent loss on their public sector contracts.

 She wrote: “An average 11 per cent loss represents a giant red flashing light on the dashboard of chronic unsustainability.”